Insomnia controls one in four New Zealander's lives, robbing them of sleep and impacting the quality of their day.

 "The public system does not have the resources to see everyone, so they will decide whether to offer an appointment and at what level of urgency depending on severity."

-After seeing their family doctor people are referred to specialists where they must pay.
-Private institutions such as Sleep Well Clinic utilise techniques such as cognitive behavioural therapy (CBT), before referring the patient elsewhere.
+After seeing their family doctor patients seriously affected are referred to specialists where they must pay.
+Private institutions like the Sleep Well Clinics utilise techniques such as cognitive behavioural therapy (CBT), before referring the patient elsewhere.

-CBT addresses contributors like caffeine, alcohol, maintaining a sleep schedule and avoiding staying in bed if awake, this therapy takes multiple sessions at the expense of the patient.
+CBT addresses contributors like caffeine, alcohol, maintaining a sleep schedule and encouraging patients to get up if they are awake.
+This therapy takes multiple sessions at the expense of the patient.

 Private appointments cost between $200 to $600, out of reach for many people like Annalice.